WhiteSymmetry/wp-ffpc/readme.txt

 = 1.11.2 =
 *2017-02-08*

+* annoying typos in text

+= 1.11.1 =
+*2017-02-08*

+* exclude cache for WooCommerce
+* fix load textdomain
+* add Italian (it_IT) translation
 * nonexistent redis support removed (it never got to a usable stable state, mostly due to the chaos with the redis php modules)
 * readme cleaned up for development hibernation
 * donation link removed
 * WP version compatibility bumped

-= 1.11.1 =
-*2016-04-21*

-* exclude cache for WooCommerce
-* fix load textdomain
-* add Italian (it_IT) translation

 = 1.11.0 =
 *2016-01-15*